New York City Schools with Project Management Degree Programs

 - Pace University, less than a mile from the city center, offers a bachelor's degree in information technology that includes coursework in project management.

-- Students at the Stevens Institute of Technology have the option to pursue a bachelor's degree in information systems, which features project management in its curriculum, as well as a master's degree program in enterprise project management.
+- Students at the Stevens Institute of Technology have the option to pursue a master's degree program in enterprise project management.
 This school is in Hoboken, New Jersey, about five miles from downtown New York City.

-- New York University, around two miles from downtown, offers a project management concentration through its master's degree program in management found in the Polytechnic Institute.
+- New York University, around two miles from downtown, offers a Master's in Management of Technology found in the Polytechnic Institute.

 Comparison of Schools